 You can use the arrows like this to move to the page that I deem to be logically next (or previous).

-Finally no website is complete without the dreaded 'social media strategy' - and this one is no exception.
+Finally no website is complete without those terrible twins the 'social media strategy' and the 'merchandise strategy' - and this one is no exception.
 You can:

 - Share any page using the floating pallette at the bottom of your browser window.

 - Find a link to my dedicated Facebook page in the footer of each page.
-This page is new but I am starting to use it as a kind of blog - posting news and things that catch my eye.
+I use this page as a kind of blog - posting news and things that catch my eye.
 Please post your comments on it.

 - Find a link to my Facebook group in the footer of each page.
-This is what Facebook calls a 'closed' group - to avoid the dreaded spam-bots you have to ask to join it - but I am unlikely to refuse membership to anyone human.
-This group is also new, but I hope it will become a useful forum for discussing all things derailleur.
+This is what Facebook calls a 'closed' group - to avoid the evil that is spam-bots you have to ask to join it - but I am unlikely to refuse membership to anyone human.
+This group is growing, and is becoming a useful forum for discussing all things derailleur.

-I hope that you will find this stuff useful.
+I hope you will find some of this stuff useful.

 Thanks for visiting.